linnovate/mean/README.md

 # MEAN Stack

-MEAN is a boilerplate that provides a nice starting point for MongoDB, Node.js, Express, and AngularJS based applications.
+MEAN is a boilerplate that provides a nice starting point for [MongoDB](http://www.mongodb.org/), [Node.js](http://www.nodejs.org/), Express, and AngularJS based applications.
 It is designed to give you quick and organized way to start developing of MEAN based web apps with useful modules like mongoose and passport pre-bundled and configured.
 We mainly try to take care of the connection points between existing popular frameworks and solve common integration problems.

 ## Prerequisites
-* Node.js - Download and Install [Node.js](http://www.nodejs.org/).
+* Node.js - Download and Install [Node.js](http://www.nodejs.org/download/).
+You can also follow [this gist](https://gist.github.com/isaacs/579814) for a quick and easy way to install Node.js and npm
-* MongoDB - Download and Install [MongoDB](http://www.mongodb.org/) - Make sure it's running on the default port(27017).
+* MongoDB - Download and Install [MongoDB](http://www.mongodb.org/downloads) - Make sure it's running on the default port (27017).

 ### Optional (Requirements for Grunt)
 * Ruby - Download and Install [Ruby](http://www.ruby-lang.org/)